process-analytics/bpmn-visualization-js/.github/pull_request_template.md

-Please read the CONTRIBUTING guide prior creating a Pull Request.
+:warning: Please read the **CONTRIBUTING guide** prior creating a Pull Request. \
+If you haven't done it already, add a comment on the issue so that we can assign it to you. \
 Failure to do so may result in the rejection of the Pull Request.

 **Title**